smirko-dev/fitbit-clockface/README.md

 It comes with
 - time, date
 - languages: de, en
-- battery status in percentage
+- battery icon with status in percentage
 - next calendar event of the current day

 The clockface is based on https://github.com/Fitbit/sdk-calendar-clock/.